DatL4g/Native-Kommons/README.md

 ### KSP Auto-Generating JNI Stubs with `@JNIConnect`

-The @JNIConnect annotation is the core of the KSP module.
+The `@JNIConnect` annotation is the core of the KSP module.
 It generates the necessary JNI boilerplate so you can write clean, idiomatic Kotlin code.

 #### 1. Write Your Kotlin/Native Function

-Write your function using standard Kotlin types and annotate it with @JNIConnect.
+Write your function using standard Kotlin types and annotate it with `@JNIConnect`.

 ```kotlin
 import dev.datlag.nkommons.JNIConnect